 Types of Distracted Driving by Truck Drivers

-Texting while driving clearly is the most dangerous form of distracted driving.
-This is because it involves taking one’s eyes off the road, hands off the wheel and mind off the task of driving.
-That is why, in response to the VTTI study, the FMCSA established a rule that bans all interstate truck drivers from texting and driving.
+Texting while driving is clearly the most dangerous form of distracted driving.
+This is because it involves taking one’s eyes off the road, hands off the wheel, and mind off the task of driving.
+That is why the FMCSA established a rule that bans all interstate truck drivers from texting and driving.
 (Oklahoma has a similar ban for all drivers.)

 Talking on a phone while driving can be dangerous as well.
 For this reason, the FMCSA also prohibits drivers from using mobile phones if it involves:

-However, phone use is not the only type of distraction which can lead to serious and fatal trucking accidents.
-Truck drivers can also cause crashes when they:
+However, phone use is not the only type of distraction that can lead to serious and fatal trucking accidents.
+Some common distractions that can affect truck drivers in Oklahoma include:

 Allowing any of those distractions to interfere with the safe operation of an 18-wheeler is negligent driving.
 If a distracted truck driver causes a crash that harms or kills another, that driver should be held responsible.